ImpedanCEI/wakis/README.md

 * 🌳 It has now evolved from a post-processing tool to a full 3D electromagnetic, time domain solver; and has been presented at the **14th International Computational Accelerator Physics Conference in 2024** (ICAP24): https://indico.gsi.de/event/19249/contributions/82636/

 ## Citing `Wakis`
 🔖 Each Wakis release is linked to a [Zenodo](https://zenodo.org/records/15011421) publication under a unique [DOI](https://doi.org/10.5281/zenodo.15011421).
-If you are using bihc in your scientific research, please help our scientific visibility by citing this work:
+If you are using Wakis in your scientific research, please help our scientific visibility by citing this work:

 > [1] E. de la Fuente Garcia et. al., “Wakis”.
 Zenodo, Mar.
 12, 2025. doi: [10.5281/zenodo.15011421](https://doi.org/10.5281/zenodo.15011421).